Smoking-gun signatures of bounce cosmology from echoes of relic gravitational waves: Primordial Gravitational Waves

 with $v_k \equiv a h_k/2$ the canonically normalized tensor fluctuations, $V(\tau) \equiv a^{\prime \prime}/a$, and a prime denotes differentiation with respect to conformal time $\tau$.
 In the far past, primordial fluctuations are generated on sub-horizon scales $k^2\gg V(\tau)$.
 The vacuum initial condition $v_k(\tau) = \frac{e^{-i k \tau}}{\sqrt{2k}}$ represents a plane wave propogate forward in time.
 In the present era, the GWs we can measure are only those with wavelengths shorter than the cosmological horizon $k^2\gg V(\tau)$.
 For those modes $v_k$ also evolves as a plane wave $v_k = \alpha_k \frac{e^{-i k \tau}}{\sqrt{2k}}+\beta_k \frac{e^{i k \tau}}{\sqrt{2k}}$.
 Thus, the evolution of primordial GWs can be understood as the scattering of a plane wave by a localized effective potential $M_p^2V(\tau)$, see Fig. \ref{fig:propo} for illustration.

 Eq. \ref{eq:vkdynamical} is reminiscent to the famous one-dimentional potential well problem in quantum mechanics, where $V(\tau)$ plays the role of potential barrier.
 It is well-known that in quantum mechanics, resonant tunneling effect takes place when the potential barrier contains multiple peaks, which is absent in the case of single-peak potential barrier.
 The inteference of waves between the multiple peaks leads to oscillations in the reflected and transmitted waves.

 Likewise, the oscillatory pattern emergies in the spectrum of GWs when the effective potential develops multiple-peak structure.
-For illustrative purposes, we parametrize the double-peak structure as
+The double-peak structure of effective potential $V(\tau)$ acts as a temporal scattering cavity, and the primordial tensor mode is partially reflected by each peak in $V(\tau)$.
+Tensor modes are therefore partially reflected by both peaks, and the two reflected components acquire a relative $2k|(\tau_2-\tau_1)|$, where $\tau_1$ and $\tau_2$ denote the conformal-time positions of the two peaks, where $\tau_2$ and $\tau_1$ are the temporal location of the peaks in $V(\tau)$.
+Their superposition produces an interference term in $|\beta_k|^2$, leading to oscillatory features in $\Omega_{\rm GW}(f)$.
+Accordingly, the oscillation frequency in $\Omega_{\rm GW}(f)$ is $\Delta f \simeq [2a_0|\tau_2-\tau_1|]^{-1}$ where $a_0$ is the scale factor at today.